 In a model with only 3 assets, the region that generates excess covariance appears to be quite limited.
 However, in a richer model with N assets, excess covariance will be possible whenever agents are purchasing between 1 and N-2 of the signals.
-As long as there are two assets whose state is not observed, but rather inferred from information that is observed by most investors, then excess covariance is likely to appear.
+(See section 2.4.)
 With more assets, the range of parameters that generates excess covariance will grow.